MatthewMckayDavies/dockerfile-imx-yocto-sdk/README.md

-# dockerfile-ub18-imx6-yocto-sdks
+# dockerfile-imx-yocto-sdk
-Dockerfile to create an Ubuntu 18 image containing i.MX6 Yocto SDKs.
+Dockerfile to create an Ubuntu 18 image containing an i.MX Yocto SDK.

 The .sh files (generated via bitbake -c populate_sdk) found in the same directory when building the image will be added to the image.
+It is recommended to use just one SDK per container image.

-Due to the size of the SDKs the resulting image will be very large.
+Due to the size of the SDKs the resulting image will be large.